alpacahq/samplealgo01/tutorial.md

 With the default parameters you saw in the example, it trades with
-- SP500 stocks
+- S&P 500 stocks
 - $500 cash
 - 5 positions at max
-- less than 100 dollars for each position
+- Less than 100 dollars for each position

 And you can adjust it based on your needs, but this should be a good basis.
 Also, note that this algo will not require day-trading margin call ($25k) since the positions are held at least for 1 day.

-It is very hard to try this type of shuffling algorithm without commission-free trading platform with this size of cash, since a few dollar commission will kill the cash balance pretty quickly.
+It is very hard to try this type of shuffling algorithm without a commission-free trading platform with this size of cash, since a few dollars of commission will kill the cash balance pretty quickly.

 ## Backtesting
-OK all look good, it's ready to run and see some results in live, but you may want to check the performance beforehand, even though this is something already tested by someone.
+OK all looks good, it's ready to run and see some results in live trading, but you may want to check the performance beforehand, even though this is something already tested by someone.
 Fair enough.